RfDropDown creates a Bulma dropdown that supports searching and manages the selection of an item.

 In order for some components to work they must first have their services registered.

-and add the following line before the var app = builder.Build();
+Open up Program.cs and add the following line before the var app = builder.Build();.

 using RForgeBlazor;